austinov/gyn/README.md

 as described in [specification] (https://golang.org/pkg/go/build/).
 In the absence of one of them, the backend will build for current operating system and architecture.

+For example, to build:

+- for Linux x64 `./build.sh linux amd64`

+- for Linux x32 `./build.sh linux 386`

+- for Windows x64 `./build.sh windows amd64`

+- for Windows x32 `./build.sh windows 386`

+- for current OS `./build.sh`